LoyolaChicagoBooks/introcs-csharp/rst/funcreturn.rst

 SumProblem in :repsrc:`addition1/addition1.cs` does two thing:
 It creates a sentence,
 and prints it.
 If that is all you have, you are out of luck if you want to do something different with the sentence string.
-A better way is to have a function that just creates the sentence, and returns it for whatever further use you want.
+A better approach is to have a function that just creates the sentence, and returns it for whatever further use you want.
 After returning that value, printing is one possibility, done in